 A Long History of Use

 Cytisine is not a new discovery.
-It was first isolated in 1865, and during World War II, it was reportedly smoked by German and Russian soldiers as an accessible, cheap substitute for tobacco.
+It was first isolated in 1865, and during World War II, it was smoked by German and Russian soldiers as an accessible, cheap substitute for tobacco.
 However, its formal use as a pharmaceutical smoking cessation aid began in 1964, when the Bulgarian company Sopharma first marketed it under the brand name Tabex.
 Since the 1970s, it has been widely available and highly popular across many Central and Eastern European countries.
 Its extensive and long-term use has provided substantial data on its safety and effectiveness.

 How Effective Is Cytisine?

 The evidence supporting cytisine’s efficacy is strong and growing.
 Rigorous modern studies and meta-analyses have consistently demonstrated that smokers who use cytisine are about 1.3 times to 1.75 times more likely to achieve long-term abstinence compared to those using a placebo.
-Even with its typical short treatment course, cytisine has been found to be as effective as varenicline, and more effective than NRT (nicotine replacement therapy).
-ALso, cytisine leads to a decrease in the number of people reporting serious adverse effects compared to varenicline.
+Even with its short treatment course, cytisine has been found to be as effective as varenicline, and more effective than NRT (nicotine replacement therapy).
+Also, cytisine leads to a decrease in the number of people reporting serious adverse effects compared to varenicline.

 Given its efficacy and low cost, cytisine is often cited by public health experts as a medicine with the potential to have a major global impact on smoking rates.
 Cytisine was recently (2025) added to the World Health Organization (WHO) list of essential medicines, which could facilitate its adoption in more countries.